revosystems/sidecar/readme.md

 · It will align the row to the right
-· When grouping by, by default will do a sum (you can change to it with the `onGroupingBy()` funciton) · When filtering it will allow you to chose the operator and the amount
+· When grouping by, by default will do a sum (you can change to it with the `onGroupingBy()` funciton) · When filtering it will allow you to chose the operator and the amount · It provides the function `trimZeros()` that will remove the trailing zeros of decimal values

 ##### Decimal
 · Extends from number